 There is no better time to visit Boston than the winter season as the city transforms into a breathtaking snow coated wonderland.
-Whether you are drinking hot cocoa as you stroll through Commonwealth Avenue Mall, meadering through the Isabella Steward Gardner Museum, sipping cocktails by the fire, or ice skating under the lights in the historic Boston Common, Boston makes for a perfect romantic getaway.
+Whether you are drinking hot cocoa as you stroll through Commonwealth Avenue Mall, meadering through the Isabella Stewart Gardner Museum, sipping cocktails by the fire, or ice skating under the lights in the historic Boston Common, Boston makes for a perfect romantic getaway.
 We’ve shared some of our favorite tips for a romantic winter weekend in Boston.

 A Winter Stroll